 Artefact 2.1 - This image demonstrates formative assessment comments written in a proforma for Kindergarten guided reading sessions.
 This demonstrates that individual learning needs are assessed, monitored and reviewed and that programs reflect embedded formative assessment.

 Cluster of artefacts (4.18) demonstrates how the school addressed bullying through community feedback.
 We reported our progress regularly to the community and also developed Positive Behaviour for Learning (PBL) lessons to build respectful relationships.
 A parent code of conduct was also used to support positive behaviour between students and parents.

 Artefact 5.5 - Development of enhanced communication with the community.
 We have launched a new website this term that is more user friendly and attractive.
 We celebrate learning regularly via Facebook and inform parents with reminders using the Skoolbag app.
 Our newsletter is also an important form of communication.
 This aligns with our strategic direction of building positive relationships.

 Professional Learning (6.9 and 6.10) illustrates the staff participating in professional learning to enhance creativity and collaboration skills through the use of iPad applications.
+This professional learning is also monitored against the Australian Professional Standards for Teachers, teaching standard 2.6: Information and Communication (ICT), Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
 Staff used Google Docs as a classroom tool to read, reflect and respond to the professional learning.
 This is a strategy that teachers are using successfully within the classroom.